 The Four “Ayakashi” Sisters (Ayakashi was translated as Supernatural because it is the most fitting translation to us) individual names are derived from the names of minerals, however, this is where people often get confused.
 The names are derived from the Japanese names of the minerals rather than the English.
 Three of the mineral names (Berthier, Calaveras, Petz) take the original roots of the English word and change into regular Japanese mineral naming.

 Petz —-> ペッツ鉱 Pettsukou

 The English for these are Berthierite, Calaverite and Petzite.
 Each takes another word and adds the suffix -ite.
 You’ll notice that the English is happy to take letters away to stop it sounding odd, for example, Calaverite rather than Calaverasite.
 Berthierite is named for Pierre Berthier, Petzite for W. Petz and Calaverite for Calaveras County in California.

 Anyway, the Japanese names (there are several different ways of calling minerals in Japanese, but we are referring the common addition of -kou), do not remove the sounds and match up relatively well, as well as the two languages can.
 So Beruche = Berthier, Karaberasu = Calaveras and Pettsu = Petz.

-Hence you get the Koan, Kooan and Kōan, none of which are incorrect.
-I’ve seen also “Cooan” which does not really approximate much but represents the sounds correctly so none of these should be regarded as incorrect.
+Hence you get Koan, Kooan and Kōan, none of which are incorrect.
+We’ve also seen “Cooan” which does not really approximate much but represents the sounds correctly so none of these should be regarded as incorrect.
 Feel free to use any that you are comfortable with.